ceph-dovecot/dovecot-ceph-plugin/README.md

 To load the plugin, add _storage_rbox_ to the list of mail plugins.
 The name of the mailbox format is `rbox`.
 Add the plugin to `10-mail.conf` as _mail_location_.
 See [Mail location](http://wiki.dovecot.org/MailLocation) for details.

-    mail_location = rbox:/home/user/dovecot/var/mail/rados/%u:pool=mail_storage
+    mail_location = rbox:/home/user/dovecot/var/mail/rados/%u

-The configuration parameters are:

-* **pool**: The RADOS pool to use for the mail objects.
-The pool name ist optional and defaults to _mail_storage_.
+The RADOS pool to use for the mail objects defaults to _mail_storage_.
 If the pool is missing, it will be created.

 See also [Common Configuration](#common-configuration) for more information.